 The worldwide market for process control and yield management systems is highly competitive.
-In each of our product markets, we face competition from established and potential competitors, some of which may have greater financial, research, engineering, manufacturing and marketing resources than we have, such as Applied Materials, Inc., ASML Holding N.V. and Hitachi High-Technologies Corporation.
+In each of our product markets, we face competition from established and potential competitors, such as Applied Materials, Inc., ASML Holding N.V., Hermes Microvision, Inc., Hitachi High-Technologies Corporation and Nanometrics, Inc., some of which may have greater financial, research, engineering, manufacturing and marketing resources than we have.
 We may also face future competition from new market entrants from other overseas and domestic sources.
 We expect our competitors to continue to improve the design and performance of their current products and processes and to introduce new products and processes with improved price and performance characteristics.
 We believe that, to remain competitive, we will require significant financial resources to offer a broad range of products, to maintain customer service and support centers worldwide, and to invest in product and process research and development.